This post contains affiliate links.

 So what can you do to prevent this?

-Well the short answer is clean and sort your plastic into seperate, clean and well marked containers.
+Well, the short answer is clean and sort your plastic into separate, clean, and well-marked containers.

 Do not mix your plastics with any other waste and train every member of the household to do the same.